KeboHQ/wp-kebo-social/readme.txt

 == Changelog ==

+= 0.4.0 =
+* Important: This is the first public release.
+There may still be some rough edges but these will be polished soon.
+* New Feature: Added a main Dashboard Widget showing the Status of your share counts.
+* Bug Fix: Share Links preview now correctly update on the page.
+* Bug Fix: Now correctly encodes your post URL so there are spaces in the title when shared (props Clorith).
+* Note: Moved from a top level admin menu to a sub-menu under Settings, with internal tabs, to avoid cluttering user sites.
+* Note: Moved the feature activation from a page to a dashboard Widget, reducing the page count and making the dashboard more useful.
+Features now activate and de-activate live on the page.

 = 0.3.5 =
 * Bug Fix: Encodes the href attributes on Social Share links.
 This fixes titles appearing with no spaces and other odd behavior.